How Safe Is Samui? - April 2020 Update Including Koh Phangan

 |Koh Samui 2016.
 Boy saved with CPR and vinegar after near-fatal box jellyfish sting.|

 So how safe is Koh Samui?
 There's been plenty of confusion and panic.
 Is it OK to swim?
 How many of these 'killer jellyfish' are there?
 Where are they?
 What do they look like?
 How big is the risk?
 What do I do if I get stung?
-Here is a guide, followed by an August 2019 update.
+Here is the original guide, followed by a April 2020 update.
+The risk remains.

 The local authorities, if this is accurate, report of 12 box jellyfish stings around Koh Samui for the year up to October, 2015 including the death of a 20-year old German woman.
 These stings have occurred at Chaweng, Lamai, Mae Nam, Lipa Noi and on Ang Thong island.
 Nearby Koh Phangan also reports stings including two fatalities in the past 12 months.